madara-tribe/onnxed-HRNet-SAR-Segmentation/README.md

 The high-resolution network (HRNet) is a universal architecture for visual recognition.

-is a general purpose convolutional neural network for tasks like semantic segmentation, object detection and image classification.
+HRNet is a general purpose convolutional neural network for tasks like semantic segmentation, object detection and image classification.
 It is able to maintain high resolution representations through the whole process

 <img src="https://user-images.githubusercontent.com/48679574/132123348-925e4648-cdfa-43f0-98fd-f97e87947056.png" width="800px">

 # approach: crop, prediction and concat

-large image and few dataset, so crop large images to small. after train, predict cropped image and concat, resulting in achieving small area segmentaton
+Limited with large image and few dataset, so crop large images to small.
+After training, predict cropped image and concat, resulting in achieving small area segmentaton

 <img src="https://user-images.githubusercontent.com/48679574/132129051-b25f14c9-3a2c-484b-ade5-c65c0711077d.png" width="800px">